oisdk/site/drafts/fast-agda-numbers.markdown

 in order for the function to have the correct time complexity we need to write something much more involved.

-The trickiness lies in the fact that we can't emit a bit until we've seen to the end of at least one of the arguments.
+The problem with subtraction is that we don't know what the output is going to look like until we've seen the entirety of at least one of the inputs: so the function can't have the nice linear pattern that addition has.
+(at least I think it can't: if anyone can write a simple implementation of subtraction on the zeroless binary numbers which uses carry bits or something I would love to see it)

+So what we're left with is a function which needs to build up a chain of extra function calls as it descends into the numbers it's inspecting.
+Instead of encoding these as actual functions, we can defunctionalise them, encoding them as a second binary number.
+It's a little complex to explain, so here's what the solution looks like:

 <details>
 <summary>Subtraction</summary>